Observing the Migdal effect from nuclear recoils of neutral particles with liquid xenon and argon detectors: Detector simulation

 Working with the results presented in~\cite{Barbeau:2007qh}, we model our 17~keV neutron beam as having a Gaussian profile with full-width at half max of 5.9~cm and having a peak flux of 1455~neutrons/cm$^2$/s (representing a modest 11\% increase in total flux).
 With this in mind we model a relatively small xenon detector with dimensions given in table~\ref{tab:dimensions} and shown schematically in Fig.~\ref{fig:geometry}.
 The dimensions are motivated by the requirements of the neutron beam source, though we do not consider how one would couple the neutron beam to the detector.
 The size of the fiducial region captures $>98\%$ of the incoming neutron flux and is deep enough for $\sim63\%$ of incoming neutrons to scatter.
 These dimensions result in a 10~kg fiducial region, based on a liquid xenon density of $\rho = 2.8611$~g/cm$^3$ (at 173~K).
 Taking the mean free path and detector geometry into account, the neutron beam provides an average flux of 100~neutrons/cm$^2$/s within the detector fiducial volume.

 The detector properties, summarized in table~\ref{tab:detector}, were chosen to represent what is achievable in a xenon TPC with current technology~\cite{LUX:2012kmp}.
+While longer electron lifetimes are achievable (at increased expense), the chosen value is already more than 3 times the maximum drift time given the size of the detector.
+The drift field was chosen to maximise the electronic vs. nuclear recoil discrimination power~\cite{LUX:2020car}.
 Owing to their lower rates, the neutrino sources would require a scaled up detector.
 Larger detectors would likely have a smaller $g_1$ and require longer electron lifetimes, but otherwise the results of this detector simulation should be generally applicable to a larger detector.